 In the top left corner of the image it can be seen that the temperature rises before CO2 levels increase.
 As already said: as with water vapor, warm air can hold more.

-It is only the last couple of thousand years we can enjoy a nice warm climate and it is in this period when the human race thrived and became successful.
+It is only the last couple of thousand years (since the last ice age) that we can enjoy a nice warm climate and it is in this period when the human race thrived and became successful.
 And to the AGW society I wish to say: do you prefer an ice age or nice warm temperatures?